 Organic Production.
 Certified organic crops such as food, cotton and ornamental plants, are produced without the use of synthetic chemicals, genetic modification or any other bioengineering or adulteration.
 As such, organic growers are limited in the number of alternatives for pest management.
 The U.S. Department of Agriculture, or the USDA, approved national production and labeling standards for organic food marketed in the United States in late 2000.
 These standards have contributed to the growth of organic food consumption in the United States, and other countries have implemented similar programs.
-According to the Organic Trade Association, a business association, consumer demand for organic food has outpaced the available acreage in the United States, with \$1.65 billion of organic food imported in 2016 and \$47 billion of domestic organic sales in 2016, representing 5.3% of all food sales (and 15% all fruits and vegetables sales), up 10.8% over 2015.
-Organic produce comprised \$15.6 billion in 2016, up 8.4% from 2015.
-Globally, organic food sales reached \$81.6 billion in 2015, with 50.9 million hectares planted, according to a study by the Research Institute of Organic Agriculture performed on behalf of the International Foundation for Organic Agriculture.
+According to the Organic Trade Association, a trade association of organic suppliers, in 2017, U.S. organic sales of food and fiber were \$49.4 billion, of which \$45.2 billion were organic food sales, representing 5.5% of all food sales.
+In 2017, organic food sales grew 6.4% compared to only 1.1% growth for total food sales.
+Organic fruits and vegetables comprised \$16.5 billion of sales in 2017, up 5.3% from 2016.
+Globally, organic food sales reached \$97 billion in 2017, with 69.8 million hectares planted, according to a study by the Research Institute of Organic Agriculture performed on behalf of the International Foundation for Organic Agriculture.
 We believe this growing demand is primarily driven by concerns about food safety and the adverse environmental effects of conventional chemical pesticides and genetically modified crops.